-Can I claim even if there were no witnesses to the accident?
+Can I claim injury compensation if there were no witnesses?

 To win their personal injury claim, the claimant must prove that another party, the defendant, was responsible for their injury.
 The claimant must also establish that this party owed them a duty of care.

 Establishing the duty of care is often a matter of law; teachers owe a duty of care to their students, doctors to their patients, employers to their staff.